The Art of Campaign Storytelling

 Example 2: a non-profit organization helping teenagers find access to mental health programs.

-STEP 1 – Start with a statement or rhetorical question that puts the reader in an agreeable, understanding frame of mind that intrigues them into reading more.
+STEP 1—Start with a statement or rhetorical question that puts the reader in an agreeable, understanding frame of mind and intrigues them into reading more.

-Mood is important.
-To turn a reader into a donor, you both need to be on the same page.
-Having a donor think, “Well, yes, absolutely,” or “I get your point” right at the start will increase their chances of reading further in the story.
+The mood is essential.
+You both need to be on the same page to turn a reader into a supporter.
+Having a supporter think, “Well, yes, absolutely,” or “I get your point” right at the start will increase their chances of reading further in the story.

 Example 1: Where would we be without man’s best friend?
-Dogs are an important part of human culture.
-They’re our companions, our confidants, and sometimes even our eyes and ears.
+Dogs are an essential part of human culture.
+They’re our companions, confidants, and sometimes even our eyes and ears.

 STEP 2 – What is the main focus of this fundraising campaign story?
 The problem.
 Clearly state the problem you are trying to solve.

 Every campaign is about solving a problem.
-You, as an individual or organization, might have multiple problems working at once, but this campaign is about this problem.
+You might have multiple issues working at once as an individual or organization, but this campaign is about this problem.
 Utilize microprojects to break a complex problem into multiple simpler ones.
-Make sure to identify the situation as the problem, avoiding blame toward any individual or group of people.
+Identify the situation as the problem, avoiding blame toward any individual or group.

 Also, identify the beneficiary, remembering there is always a ‘who.’
-Be it one person, a group of people, or an animal.
+It could be one person, a group, or an animal.
 Emotional connection is much easier when the reader can relate to the problem.

-Example 1: Hundreds of stray dogs roam the streets of New York City.
-Some have never known a home.
-These animals are not only lonely, exposed to the elements, and hungry – they spread disease, pests, and parasites to humans.
+Example 1: Hundreds of stray dogs roam New York City streets, some of whom have never known a home.
+These animals are not only lonely, exposed to the elements, and hungry, but they also spread disease, pests, and parasites to humans.

 Example 2: As COVID-19 continues to keep teenagers away from the classes, sports, and even friendships that are critical in these formative years, we are seeing an increase in cases of mental health concerns among high-school-aged students in our region.